dig Command in Linux: DNS Lookup

 ;; global options: +cmd

-If you don’t want those lines to be included in the output, use the +nocmd option.
+If you do not want those lines to be included in the output, use the +nocmd option.
 This option must be the very first one after the dig command.

 2. The next section includes technical details about the answer received from the requested authority (DNS server).
 The header shows the opcode (the action performed by dig) and the status of the action.
 In this example, the status is NOERROR, which means that the requested authority served the query without any issue.